On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are not coverings for the canonical topology

 Let $k$ be a field of characteristic $p>0$.
 Raising coordinates to the power $p$ induces an endomorphism $F_X$ of any $X$ in $\textbf{Aff}_k$: {in fact, it comes from an endomorphism $F$ of the identity functor of $\textbf{Aff}_k$. }

 It is often the case that $F_X$ is a finite covering, for instance when $X$ is of finite type over a perfect field $k$ or $X$ is the spectrum of a complete local algebra over a perfect field.

-The condition that $F_X$ is a canonical covering - equivalently, that $\cO_X \to F_{X\ast}\cO_X $ splits, when $F_X$ is finite or in the local complete situation (see Propositions~\ref{P:2}, \ref{P:Rlocs}) - has been intensely investigated since the work of Hochster and Roberts \cite{HR}, and has led to the theory of $F$-singularities (cf. \cite{TW} for a survey). {For instance, the Frobenius morphism of the quadric cone in odd characteristic (cf. \ref{ex 4.4}) is a canonical covering.} {It turns out that so-called $F$-pure singularities} are a kind of characteristic $p$ analog of log-canonical singularities in characteristic $0$.
+The condition that $F_X$ is a canonical covering - equivalently, that $\cO_X \to F_{X\ast}\cO_X $ splits, when $F_X$ is finite or in the local complete situation (see Propositions~\ref{P:2}, \ref{P:Rlocs}) - has been intensively investigated since the work of Hochster and Roberts \cite{HR} and has led to the theory of $F$-singularities (cf. \cite{TW} for a survey). {For instance, the Frobenius morphism of the quadric cone in odd characteristic (cf. \ref{ex 4.4}) is a canonical covering.} {It turns out that so-called $F$-pure singularities} are characteristic $p$ analogs of log-canonical singularities in characteristic $0$.
 They need not be normal nor Cohen-Macaulay.